ietf/www.ietf.org/Information Architecture.md

 This documents the current information architecture of www.ietf.org and planned and proposed changes, and explains the reasoning for this.

-# Structural issues and planned changes
+# Structural issues and proposed changes
 ## Main menu
 The current main menu is not ideal as it has unnecessary intermediate pages that are accessed by clicking on the main menu item name instead of one of the drop-down items.
 These intermediate pages normally just have some introduction text and the same list of items as found on the menu, though in the case of "About the IETF", it has more items than on the menu.
 This is both confusing and means that people using a mouse get one experience through hovering, while those on touch devices need to click.